marcduiker/building-a-resilient-workflow-with-durable-functions/labs/01_creating_a_function_project.md

 > What is the build output?
 Are there errors?

 As a best practice, try to limit each class to contain only one function.
-This way you can use `nameof(ClassName)` as the `FunctionName` variable:
+This way we can use `nameof(ClassName)` as the `FunctionName` variable:

 ```csharp
 public class EchoFunctionHttpTrigger